indigo-dc/oidc-agent/gitbook/provider.md

 If you still were not be able to get oidc-agent working with that provider, please contact the provider or us at <https://github.com/indigo-dc/oidc-agent/issues>.
 We will try to figure out if the problem is with oidc-agent or the provider.

+## Known Issues
+### Expiring Refresh Tokens
+oidc-agent assumes that refresh tokens do not expire.
+But some providers might use refresh tokens that expire after a certain time or when they are not used for a specific time.
+To prevent the latter use oidc-agent / oidc-token regularly (you also can use a cron job).

+If you experience any problems with expiring refresh tokens please contact us.

+Due to the security by design principle, oidc-agent is currently not able to update a stored refresh token.
+To handle expiring and changing refresh tokens while preserving privilege separation a major design change would be necessary.
+We are willing to do so, if necessary.

+If a refresh token expired, use ```oidc-gen -m <short_name>``` to reinitialize the account configuration.